frederic-perez/AmE-dictionary/data/dictionary.md

 __good Samaritan__
 __good sport__ _idiom_ :three: (good sports) A person who takes a bad situation well.
 __good-natured__ _idiom_ :two: Of or having a kindly, affable, beneficent, and/or obliging propensity, inclination, or personality.
+__goodbye, cruel world__ _idiom_ _cliché_ An exclamation, note, or statement made immediately prior to one's death, especially by suicide.
 __goodliest__ :two::hammer:
 __goodly__
 __goodness gracious__